gavofyork/graypaper/README.md

   - [ ] assurance-specific stuff into relevant section
   - [ ] auditing-specific stuff into relevant section
 - [ ] Include an epochal on-chain lookup from Work Package hash to segments root.
+  - [ ] Allow import spec to be given as either WP hash (in case of being recent) or segments root.
+  - [ ] How can this work given that WP hash to segments-root needs to happen in-core?
 - [ ] Define Erasure Coding proof means
   - [x] Define binary Merkle proof-generation function which compiles neighbours down to leaf.
   - [ ] Define binary Merkle proof-verification function exists sequence of values which contains our value and Merklised to some root.